EVerest/libocpp/README.md

 Your reference within libocpp to interact is a single instance to the class [ChargePoint](include/ocpp/v16/charge_point.hpp) for OCPP 1.6 or to the class [ChargePoint](include/ocpp/v201/charge_point.hpp) for OCPP 2.0.1.

 ### Overview of the required callbacks and events and what libocpp expects to happen

+The following section will give you a high level overview of how to integrate libocpp with your application.
+Please use the [Doxygen Documentation](#building-the-doxygen-documentation) as an additional source for the ChargePoint API.

 In EVerest the OCPP module leverages several other modules to perform tasks that relate to authorization, reservations, charging session handling and system tasks like rebooting or firmware updates.
 - Auth orchestrates authorization, utilizing different token providers like RFID reads and token validators.
-Libocpp mainly acts as a token validator, but in thr case of RemoteStartTransactions it acts as a token provider as weill
+Libocpp mainly acts as a token validator, but in the case of RemoteStartTransactions it acts as a token provider as well
 - EvseManager manages the charging session and charging state machine by communicating with a "board support package", a driver for the charging hardware that abstracts away the control pilot, relay control, power meters, etc. The EvseManager also handles reservations.
-- System handles firmware updates, log uploads, resets
+- System handles firmware updates, log uploads and resets

-The following tries to explain the steps you can follow to implement their functionality on your own and inegrate the libOCPP directly into your charging station software without relying on EVerest.
-However, in most cases it's much easier to write a EVerest driver using the *everest-core/interfaces/board_support_AC.yaml* interface.
+The following sections explain the steps you can follow to implement their functionality on your own and integrate the libocpp directly into your charging station software without relying on EVerest.
+However, in most cases it's much easier to write an EVerest driver using the *everest-core/interfaces/board_support_AC.yaml* interface.

 #### ChargePoint() constructor
-The main entrypoint for libOCPP for OCPP 1.6 is the ocpp::v16::ChargePoint constructor.
+The main entrypoint for libocpp for OCPP1.6 is the ocpp::v16::ChargePoint constructor.
 This is defined in libocpp/include/ocpp/v16/charge_point.hpp and takes the following parameters:
 - config: a std::string that contains the libocpp 1.6 config.
 There are example configs that work with a [SteVe](https://github.com/steve-community/steve) installation [running in Docker](https://github.com/EVerest/everest-utils/tree/main/docker/steve), for example: [config-docker.json](config/v16/config-docker.json)